Glass 1x1

 Cocktails in a margarita glass are usually served without ice.
 Nevertheless, you should always mix the cocktail with ice in the cocktail shaker.

-Tumbler & Whisky glass
+Tumbler & Whiskey glass

 The tumbler is a rather short, wide glass with a thick bottom.
 Its name derives from the English word "to tumble".
 The naming comes from the formerly round bottom, which caused the glass to sway back and forth or slant.
-Today, you can still find tumblers with round bottoms like the whisky tumbler Drelio from VEGA.
-The tumbler holds approximately 150 to 400 ml.

 Use

-• Pure drinks "on the rocks" e.g. whisky, whisky sour
+- Pure drinks "on the rocks" e.g. whisky, whisky sour

-• For tasting spirits, on the other hand, the tulip-shaped nosing glass is more commonly used
+- For tasting spirits, on the other hand, the tulip-shaped nosing glass is more commonly used

 Our tip